HenryChang04/Purdue_Counseling/README.md

 # Purdue_Counseling
-This program automates the counseling system in a chatbox styled format
+This program automates the Purdue counseling system in a chatbox styled format

 In order to run the program, download both PurdueCounselor and Courses .java files.